dkowitz/qwen-local/docs/cli/configuration.md

   - This is useful for development and testing.
 - **`TAVILY_API_KEY`**:
   - Your API key for the Tavily web search service.
-  - Required to enable the `web_search` tool functionality.
+  - Enables the `web_search` tool to use Tavily.
+Without this key, the CLI uses DuckDuckGo automatically.
-  - If not configured, the web search tool will be disabled and skipped.
   - Example: `export TAVILY_API_KEY="tvly-your-api-key-here"`

 ## Command-Line Arguments